AlgoTradingHub/theplatform-book/source/reference/attr.md

 ```

 ::: note
-"meta" verb can be used to see which table indices are there.
+"meta" verb can be used to see which table indices are present.
 :::

-Mutable attribute build is done via **@** tetrad with second argument being enclosed symbol vector:
+Mutable attribute build is done via **@** tetrad with an enclosed symbol vector as second argument:

 ```o
 o)a:(+:)`a`b`c!(!5;!5;!5); @[`a;,`a`b`c;~[#];`g]; meta a